Chapter 4.26

 4.26.170 False or misleading advertising.

 It shall be unlawful for any licensee to make or disseminate or cause to be made or disseminated before the public in this city, in any newspaper or other publication, or any advertising device, or any other manner or means whatsoever, any statement concerning any such bingo game including, but not limited to, the amount of prizes to be awarded or distributed in any game, which is untrue or misleading, and which is known or which, by the exercise of reasonable care, should be known to be untrue or misleading.
 [Ord.
+17-2018 § 3 (Exh.
+A); Ord.
 21-2003 §§ 2, 4; Ord.
 20-2003 §§ 2, 4; SCC 1061 § 1, 1996; SCC 0992 §5, 1995; SCC 0758 § 2, 1989].

 4.26.175 Receipt of profit by a person and penalty for violation of this chapter.

-A. It is a misdemeanor under Section 326.5, Subdivision (b), of the Penal Code of the state of California for any person to receive or pay a profit, wage, or salary from any bingo game authorized under this chapter for activities related to bingo or the bingo operation.
-The expenditure of any revenues or proceeds derived from bingo to pay employees, members, or contractors of licensed organizations for services associated with the planning, organization, management, operation or staffing of bingo games, or related to bookkeeping, accounting, auditing or technical advice concerning the handling or disposition of such revenues or proceeds is prohibited.
+A. It is a misdemeanor under Section 326.5, subdivision (b), of the Penal Code of the state of California for any person to receive or pay a profit, wage, or salary from any bingo game authorized under this chapter for activities related to bingo or the bingo operation.
+The expenditure of any revenues or proceeds derived from bingo to pay employees, members, or contractors of licensed organizations for services associated with the planning, organization, management, operation or staffing of bingo games, or related to bookkeeping, accounting, auditing or technical advice concerning the handling or disposition of such revenues or proceeds, is prohibited.
 A violation of this prohibition is punishable by a fine not to exceed $10,000, which fine shall be deposited in the general fund of the city of Rancho Cordova.

 B. In addition to other applicable provisions of this title, a violation of any of the provisions of this chapter, Rancho Cordova administrative regulations adopted pursuant to this chapter, Section 326.5 of the California Penal Code, or any other applicable state of California, city of Rancho Cordova, federal law, or administrative rule or regulation, as they may be amended from time to time, shall be grounds for the chief of police to suspend, revoke, or deny the renewal of a special business license to conduct bingo games issued pursuant to the provisions of Chapter 4.10 RCMC and this chapter.
 [Ord.
+17-2018 § 3 (Exh.
+A); Ord.
 38-2007 § 1 (Exh.
 1(A)); Ord.
 21-2003 §§ 2, 4; Ord.
 20-2003 §§ 2, 4; SCC 1155 § 3, 1999; SCC 1061 § 1, 1996; SCC 0992 § 5, 1995; SCC 0758 § 2, 1989].

 4.26.180 Discontinuance of bingo games.

 Bingo licensees who discontinue conducting bingo games shall follow the accounting requirements prescribed by the chief of police in the Rancho Cordova administrative regulations adopted pursuant to this chapter.
 Their failure to do so shall result in denial of a subsequent license to conduct bingo games for two years from the last day a bingo game was conducted.
 [Ord.
+17-2018 § 3 (Exh.
+A); Ord.
 38-2007 § 1 (Exh.
 1(A)); Ord.
 21-2003 §§ 2, 4; Ord.
 20-2003 §§ 2, 4; SCC 1061 § 1, 1996; SCC 0992 § 5, 1995].